rodg/nier-wiki-backup/tech/general.md

 # Animation cancels
 There are a few specific options for canceling animations in cases where SD is not fit for the situation.
 ### Slow Walks
 A slow walk animation normally plays whenever the player enters a cutscene trigger, this takes a few seconds until the cutscene will play.
-This can be skipped by not being in a neutral attack state or airborne
+If the the player is either in an attck annimation or airborne this animation will be skipped.
 ### Button Press
+To skip button presses animation and activate it inastantly interact with the prompt either during an aerial attack or while dropping out of an aerial dash.
 # Warping
 ### Save scums
 ### Death warps